dev-reimu/SDL3-Vulkan/README.md

 # How does it work?
 The program starts with the file `initialize.c`, found in `/src/sdl/`.
 To understand its significance, as well as that of the other files found in that folder, open the following link and scroll down until you see "Main callbacks in SDL3": https://wiki.libsdl.org/SDL3/README-main-functions.
 To put it simply, this program follows an optional structure provided by the [SDL](https://www.libsdl.org/) project.
 This structure enables more control to the operating system.

+Throughout the project, you will encounter the function `SDL_*Reimu*_CheckError()`, with an error message in the parentheses, followed by a standard `SDL_Log()` function showing a successful message.
+The function signed with my name has the purpose of abstracting error handling.
+Without it, you'd have to create an `if()` statement every single time you wanted to check for [SDL](https://www.libsdl.org/) errors.
+With it, you only waste two lines - 1 for the custom function; 2 for the standard log.
+At some points in the commit history, there exist attempts to simplify error/success handling to just one line, however C is a vile beast, and dynamic allocation is something beyond me at this point, so 2 lines will have to do for now.
+Tragic, I know.

 ---
 # Building
 ### Windows